Highlights

 Glasgow is easily accessible by plane, train and bus.

 What's Included: 6 nights accommodation, 5 days walking.
-Accommodation at local quality guest houses*, with full Scottish or continental breakfasts; packed lunches; evening meals at local restaurants (note that lunch on the final day is not included).
+Accommodation at local quality guest houses*, with full Scottish or continental breakfasts; packed lunches; evening meals at local restaurants.

 All transport during the holiday, including collection and drop off in Inverness and all ferry crossings.
 The services of an experienced walk leader.